Sharp Thresholds for Temporal Motifs and Doubling Time in Random Temporal Graphs: Doubling Times

 Otherwise,

-\end{restatable} With these tools established, we may give our upper bound on the doubling time in $\mathcal{G}^O$. \LemDoubleUpper* The proof of this result consists largely of applying \cref{lem: growth upper}, along with a concentration inequality and \cref{lem: Timewalk} in order to deal with the case of small sets.
+\end{restatable} With these tools established, we may give our upper bound on the doubling time in $\mathcal{G}^O$. \begin{restatable}{lemma}{LemDoubleUpper} Let $\mathcal{G}=(V,E,\lambda)$ be a sample from $\Gamma_{[n]}(\psi)$, for $\psi$ a degenerate distribution.
+Then for any $\beta>0$, we have that $\textbf{Double}(\mathcal{G}^O)\leq (1+\beta) n \log{n}$. \end{restatable} The proof of this result consists largely of applying \cref{lem: growth upper}, along with a concentration inequality and \cref{lem: Timewalk} in order to deal with the case of small sets.
 More specifically, observe that once all vertices can be reached by at least $\frac{3n}{4}$ other vertices, every set of size at least $\frac{n}{4}$ can reach all vertices.
 Thus, once this has occurred the reachability ball of all large sets of vertices must have doubled in size.
 In order to bound this time, we first show via an application of \cref{lem: growth upper} and Markov's inequality that almost all vertices can be reached by $\frac{3n}{4}$ other vertices by roughly time $n\log{n}$.
 From a second application of \cref{lem: growth upper} we find that the few remaining vertices are reached from the already well connected vertices within only approximately a further $n\log{n}$ rounds.
 The more general result then follows from using \cref{lem: Timewalk} to extend the bound to cover all smaller sets of vertices. \begin{proof} Denote by $T$ the first time step such that all vertices can be reached by at least $\frac{3n}{4}$ other vertices.
 For a fixed $\gamma,\epsilon>0$ small, denote by $X$ the number of vertices that are not reachable by $\frac{3n}{4}$ other vertices by time $T_{1}=\frac{(1+\epsilon) n \mathbf{H}(1,\frac{3n}{4}+1)}{2(1-\gamma)}$.
 It follows from \cref{lem: growth upper} and the linearity of expectation that,

 For n sufficiently large and $\epsilon$ sufficiently small,

 Now applying Markov's inequality, we have that,

 Thus with probability $1-\frac{1}{\log{n}}$ we have a set of at least $n-n^{1-\epsilon+\log{1+\epsilon}}\log{n}$ vertices that can be reached by at least $\frac{3n}{4}$ other vertices which we shall denote by $A$.
 Trivially, $T$ must occur at the very latest when every member of $V\setminus A$ is reachable by a member of $A$ via a path starting after $T_1$.
 Since $T_1=O(n\log{n})$, we know from a second application of \cref{lem: growth upper} that this occurs at the very latest by $T_1 +\frac{(1+\epsilon)n \mathbf{H}(n-n^{1-\epsilon+\log{1+\epsilon}}\log{n},n)}{2(1-\gamma)}$ with probability $1-o(1)$.
 Taking a union bound over the probability of failures we get that with probability $1-o(1)$,